ADHD Diagnosis Near Me in Weber County

 ADHD Diagnosis in Weber County

 Getting an accurate ADHD diagnosis is the first step toward effective treatment.
-At CPS, our licensed psychologists use validated diagnostic criteria (DSM-5-TR) combined with comprehensive testing to ensure an accurate diagnosis.
+At CPS, our licensed psychologists use validated diagnostic criteria from the DSM-5-TR (the standard diagnostic tool used by mental health professionals in the United States to classify mental health conditions) combined with comprehensive testing to ensure an accurate diagnosis.
+This page is for parents seeking an ADHD evaluation for their child, or adults who suspect they may have undiagnosed ADHD.

 Whether you're a parent concerned about your child's performance or an adult who suspects undiagnosed ADHD, our team provides the thorough, evidence-based evaluation you deserve.